jinfy/Hydrological-Analysis-Service/README.md

 # Hydrological-Analysis-Service
-The demo code for An automatic hydrological service chain generation method by integrating LLM and embedding model.
+The demo for An automatic hydrological service chain generation method by integrating LLM and embedding model.

 River network extraction